Toontrack EzKeys – The Essential Piano

 Most anyone involved in the studio or at home writing music on a PC will have heard of Toontrack and their outstanding EzDrummer and Superior Drummer range, somewhat of the industry standard in virtual drum programming right now.
-EzKeys is a bold attempt at replicating the same one-click groove creation success with the company has had with its percussion titles now for the melodic content of your song – the piano.
-It’s almost the standing joke that computers are getting so clever one day they’ll automatically write pop songs, well….that day might be closer than you think.
+EzKeys is a bold attempt at replicating the same one-click groove creation success the company has had with its percussion titles now for the melodic content of your song – the piano.
+It’s almost the standing joke that AI is getting so clever one day they’ll automatically write pop songs, well….that day might be closer than you think.

 EzKeys is a MIDI piano playback machine comprising a generous selection of well-recorded piano samples and a smart MIDI loop player/browser.
 The interface is familiar territory for EZDrummer fans, employing a similarly styled browser and groove creation sections.
-EzKeys features a similar constructor we find in EzDrummer 2 that allows you to compile a basic song on the fly, then simply drag it into your DAW for further editing and mixing.
+EzKeys features a similar constructor we find in EzDrummer 2 that allows you to compile a basic song on the fly, and then simply drag it into your DAW for further editing and mixing.
 You can swap the piano choice at any stage, even after you drop the results into your DAW, or even use a totally separate piano instrument if you like.

-Even just by grabbing preset chorus and verses from the browser you can compose a typical pop song in minutes.
+Even just by grabbing preset chorus and verses from the browser, you can compose a typical pop song in minutes.
 Taking your time to swap out chords with the chord selector, extend bar lengths and drop in alternative grooves helps converts a fairly humdrum arrangement into some unique.
-Also it’s not hard to strip the bass notes from a groove in your DAW and apply a VSTi to that too, giving you the piano and bass in one hit.
-Going the next step and applying similar techniques to a EzDrummer instance and before long you have a great foundation melody and rhythm done.
+Also, it’s not hard to strip the bass notes from a groove in your DAW and apply a VSTi to that too, giving you the piano and bass in one hit.
+Going the next step and applying similar techniques to an EzDrummer instance and before long you have a great foundation melody and rhythm done.

-Also included is a huge collection of grooves, ranging from plain-jane pop to blues, latin, gospel and jazz – plus a good selection of gliss effects and endings.
+Also included is a huge collection of grooves, ranging from plain-jane pop to blues, Latin, gospel and jazz – plus a good selection of gliss effects and endings.

-Mostly they are all very good, though some a little on the cheesy side and require some input to match your arrangments as to be expected.
+Mostly they are all very good, though some are a little on the cheesy side and require some input to match your arrangments as to be expected.
 The best part for me is how you can sample through the available grooves and quickly assemble a rudimentary song surprisingly quickly.
 Modifying chords here and there to match your project works well for me since my music theory is lacking, I love the audible feedback you get by hearing the phrases playing back your changes.

-The piano dynamics are probably the only area I could criticise somewhat, as they are mostly fairly aggressive, even with the velocity curves pulled back.
+The piano dynamics is probably the only area I could criticise somewhat, as they are mostly fairly aggressive, even with the velocity curves pulled back.
 Not bad, and certainly usable, but way over the top in comparison to the beautiful light touch of something more specialized like Spectrasonics Keyscape and Spitfire Audio’s Hans Zimmer Piano.

 Expanding the grooves

-Toontrack generously gave us a great selection of expansion packs to really stretch EZKeys legs on, and though not required at all to use the core platform, they bring surprisingly flexibility to the base software.
+Toontrack generously gave us a great selection of expansion packs to really stretch EZKeys legs on, and though not required at all to use the core platform, they bring surprising flexibility to the base software.

-As an example, the Ballads pack contains your typical slow grooves any cocktail bar pianist will know like the back of their hands, but I found mix and matching the grooves with different rhythms and tempos gave me some really interesting results for my projects.
+As an example, the Ballads pack contains your typical slow grooves any cocktail bar pianist will know like the back of their hand, but I found mixing and matching the grooves with different rhythms and tempos gave me some really interesting results for my projects.
 I have a fusion metal track I dropped a few ballad MIDI tracks onto, swapping the piano for a distorted organ library of course, and wow, awesome results that I wouldn’t have thought of trying.